oracle/terraform-provider-oci/docs/object_storage/namespaces.md

 ### Get Operation
-Gets the name of the namespace for the user making the request.
-An account name must be unique, must start with a letter, and can have up to 15 lowercase letters and numbers.
-You cannot use spaces or special characters.
+Namespaces are unique.
+Namespaces are either the tenancy name or a random string automatically generated during account creation.
+You cannot edit a namespace.

 The following arguments are supported: